It appears healthy, but is it? Chobani Greek YogurtJune 25, 2012

-This is a series dedicated to giving the middle finger to the food industry – more specifically to the food marketing industry.
+I’m dedicated to giving the middle finger to the food industry – more specifically to the food marketing industry – whenever they deserve it.
 Because I used to work in advertising, selling “food” products that I wouldn’t touch with a 10 foot pole.
 And neither should you.
 Here’s why.

 I remember when Chobani hit the blog scene.
 It felt like every healthy food blogger was suddenly raving about the free samples they’d received in the mail and using yogurt in their baking and cooking umpteen ways.
 Well, gotta hand it to the marketing folks at Chobani.
 They got the word out, big time!
 So let’s talk about it.